 At this stage of the Company's development, in order to maximize its current business activities, the Company does not pay out dividends.
 Management reviews its capital management approach on an on-going basis and believes that this approach, given the relative size of the Company, is reasonable.

-The Company's overall strategy with respect to capital risk management remains unchanged for the year ended May 31, 2014.
+The Company's overall strategy with respect to capital risk management remains unchanged for the seven months ended December 31, 2014.